Ceramic Dictionary

 es: SELLADO

-Lute: To join two bits of leather-hard clay.
+Lute: to join two bits of leather-hard clay.
 Score the edges that have to be joined so that you get a rough surface, then wet them, add slurry on each side, hold them together for a short while, fill up any spaces round the outside where the parts join, and leave to dry.
 Then sandpaper down any rough parts, and finally the piece can be fired.